 \section{Introduction}

-State-of-the-art 6D object pose estimation methods use iterative refinement to align an input image of an object against a template image (\eg, 3D rendering of that object), but the performance of alignment depends heavily on the feature space in which the two images are compared.
-Iterative refinement methods repeatedly adjust a set of transformation parameters to generate a sequence of template images (\eg, via image warping or rendering) to be matched against an input image.
-When the template image and input image become aligned, the final transformation parameters describe the pose of the object in the input image.
-One's choice of feature space for image alignment has a significant impact on both accuracy and speed.
+In many applications of 6D object pose estimation like robotic grasping and augmented reality (AR), fast runtime is critical.
+State-of-the-art 6D object pose estimation methods~\cite{labbe2020,Zakharov_2019_ICCV,DBLP:journals/corr/RadL17} demonstrate that iterative 6D object pose refinement improves the accuracy largely.
+Nevertheless, since recent 6D object pose refinement methods~\cite{li2018deepim,labbe2020} directly regress an update of a pose to align a zoomed-in input image of an object against a template image (\eg, 3D rendering of that object) using a Convolutional Neural Network (CNN), we presume that the CNN's computational cost of zoomed-in inputs can be a bottleneck toward the real-time 6D object pose estimation.

-Classical image alignment algorithms estimate the transformation between two images using photometric error but they can fail under diverse illumination or gross pose differences.
-Non-linear least squares methods such as inverse compositional image alignment or active appearance models are extremely efficient but straightforward implementations of such methods can be unstable under significant illumination or pose changes.
+We have mainly two choices of refinement strategies.
+As described, the former one is CNN-based direct regression, which generally requires large computational cost.
+The latter one is a classical non-linear optimization~\cite{10.1007/BFb0067700} which iteratively updates a pose by minimizing the photometric error between input and template images.
+Their runtime per iteration is quite fast.
+Since the photometric error explicitly considers each pixel, they can obtain enough details for accurate optimization without the need of zooming in.
+However, they can fail under diverse illumination or gross pose differences.
+Although non-linear least squares methods such as inverse compositional image alignment~\cite{10.1023/B:VISI.0000011205.11775.fd,10.5555/1623264.1623280} or active appearance models~\cite{10.1007/BFb0054760,Matthews-2003-8630} are extremely efficient, straightforward implementations of such methods can be unstable under significant illumination or pose changes.
+In addition, their runtime can be slower if many iterations are performed until convergence.

-Deep image feature based image alignment algorithms use a convolutional neural network (CNN) to define a deep convolutional feature space in which to match images, resulting in methods that are more robust to illumination and pose variation.
-Recent work ~\cite{Song_2020_CVPR,Kehl_2017_ICCV,li2018deepim, peng2019pvnet, Zakharov_2019_ICCV} has shown a remarkable performance by combining a deep neural network for coarse pose estimation followed by a CNN-based iterative pose optimization process.
-Unfortunately, CNN-based methods tend to have low speed performance since CNN features must be extracted many times during the refinement step.
-There is a need to develop refinement-based 6D object pose estimation algorithms which are both robust and efficient.